 Complete a separate appeals form for each school:Online school appeals form

 You can find out more about appeals for infant class sizes on GOV.UK.

 Appeal hearings are heard by an independent panel and its decision is binding.

 You will be sent a letter with the appeal hearing date.

-A provisional calendar of appeal dates for community and controlled schools for the 2016 admissions round will be available on this page.
+A provisional calendar of appeal dates for community and controlled schools for the 2016 admissions is available below.